ravudet/gardening/schedule.md

 1 B
 4 E's

-use 1/16 drill bit to drill 5 holes in each D piece at 2.5, 7, 11.5, 16, and 20.5 inches from the center
-place the rig with the holes face down, supported by the E + F pieces
+use 1/16 drill bit to drill 5 holes in each D piece at TODO, TODO, TODO, TODO, and TODO inches from the center place the rig with the holes face down, supported by the E + F pieces
 ```